csaravanan2607/Ex-1-CD-Lab/README.md

 # Ex - 1
-# IMPLEMENTATION OF SYMBOL TABLE
-# Register Number : 212222110041
-# Date : 1/9/25
+# Implementation Of Symbol Table
-# AIM :
+# Aim :
-## To write a C program to implement a symbol table.
+To write a C program to implement a symbol table.
-# ALGORITHM :
+# Algorithm :
 1. Start the program.
 2. Get the input from the user with the terminating symbol ‘$’.
 3. Allocate memory for the variable by dynamic memory allocation function.